-When you think of Orlando, you may not think “museums” — the lovely selection of quality museums is often overlooked in favor of the area’s huge tourist attractions.
+When you visit Orlando, you think about Disney vacations or Universal Studios Orlando, you may not think “museums” — the lovely selection of quality museums is often overlooked in favor of the area’s huge tourist attractions.
 If you are looking for something educational and fun to do on your Orlando vacation, then one of these local museums is just what you need.

 Visiting Museums in Orlando